XCentium/SC-Plugin-CoingateCryptoPayment/README.md

         "$type": "Sitecore.Commerce.Core.PolicySetPolicy, Sitecore.Commerce.Core",
         "PolicySetId": "Entity-PolicySet-CoinGatePolicySet"
       },
 3. Modify the file 'Plugin.CoinGate.PolicySet-1.0.0.json'.
-Add you coin gate environment details
+Place it in the folder '...\wwwroot\data\Environments'
 4. Re-bootstrap
 5. Once deployed, you will have the following apis available:
 PUT {{ServiceHost}}/{{ShopsApi}}/AddCoinGatePayment() - Set the payment type to Crypto.
 Adds a component to Cart to save details returned from CoinGate